 Air Force and Space Force (AFROTC)

 US Space Force Logo

-If you are interested in becoming an officer in the USSF, you will be given the opportunity to compete for a commission in the Space Force if qualified through membership in AFROTC at Detachment 867.
+If you are interested in becoming an officer in the USSF, you will be allowed to compete for a commission in the Space Force if qualified through membership in AFROTC at Detachment 867.

+Air Force and Space Force (AFROTC)